 In 1961, following its success with TV College, WTTW became involved with the Midwest Program on Airborne Television Instruction (MPATI).
 Transmitting from a four-engine DC-6 airplane circling a six-state Midwest region, MPATI tele-lessons were broadcast daily to participating high schools and colleges with a potential enrollment of approximately 7 million students.
 WTTW was selected as one of a small number of national production centers to produce two of the tele-courses, World History and American History.

 Beyond direct classroom-oriented instruction, children’s programming has always played a critical role at WTTW.
-Today, Arthur, Sesame Street, The Cat in the Hat, Daniel Tiger’s Neighborhood, Curious George, and Clifford the Big Red Dog are beloved in the hearts and minds of Chicago-area children and families.
 In the early days, WTTW aired programs such as Story Time with Miss Bunny, The Storyteller with Val Bettin, and Totem Club.

 Co-founded by Don Clayton and Rachel Stevenson, Totem Club originally starred Joe Kelly of Quiz Kids fame and, for most of its eight-year run, National Barndance featured celebrity Arkie the Arkansas Woodchopper.
 Short on budget but long on ideas, the series was broadcast live five days a week, offering children a specific viewing experience each day.
 There was Grandmother’s Kitchen, Funcraft for You, Let’s Make a Play, Dr. Andy Merrick’s Animal Clinic, Indian stories with Chief White Eagle, plus, over time, Science Day, Animal Day, Baseball with Hall-of-Famer Roger Hornsby, Water Safety Day, and Farm Day.
 For her work in producing Totem Club and her pioneering efforts to make the series available to deaf children, Rachel Stevenson was honored with McCall’s Golden Mike Award in 1962.